jedrzejwalega/jedrzejwalega.github.io/_posts/2023-12-31-stable-diffusion.md

 Our prompt is first coverted by to 77 tokens by the CLIP tokenizer, which are then replaced by their associated embeddings, each of length equal to 768.
 This gives us the 77 x 768 matrix as our first user-submitted input.

 As second input, from Gaussian distribution we generate a tensor in latent space (so of sizes 1 x 4 x 64 x 64).
 This way we can skip the compression step, which was necessary only during training, where we had to compress our labeled images.
 This latent space is now random gibberish, but will soon become our output image.
+In case you're wondering about the 4-dimensional tensor we're creating - our noise predictor is able to work with multiple images at a time.
+This means we can stack them together as a new dimension (in this case we have only one image, so its value is 1).
+In other words, our tensor represents: **image indices x channels x height x width**.

-The two input matrices are supplied to the noise predictor (U-Net), generating a 1 x 4 x 64 x 64 output (**conditioned output**).
+The two input matrices are supplied to the noise predictor (**U-Net**), generating a 1 x 4 x 64 x 64 output (**conditioned output**).
 Then, we produce one more such output, but this time input only the image matrix.
 This is our **unconditioned output**.
 Now we calculate **combined output** according to our **guidance**.
 In the picture those two runs are not separated, so don't get confused.

 Out combined output represents the noise predicted by the model.
-We multiply it by some scalar value supplied the **scheduler** and subtract it from the image.
-So, mathematically it's just a simple subtraction of two tensors.
+All we have to do is remove it from the image in a simple subtraction of two tensors.
 Now taht we've denoised our image somewhat, we're done with step 1.
 We want to reach **step n**, depending on our parameter choice in the beginning.

-For step 2 we generatea 1 x 4 x 64 x 64 Gaussian noise tensor and add it to the partially denoised image.
-As mentioned earlier, this is to help the model get unstuck if it has troubles during generation.
-Then, we just follow through the whole process in step 1.
+For step 2 we generatea 1 x 4 x 64 x 64 Gaussian noise tensor according to the algorithm of our **scheduler**.
+Then we add it to the image outputted from step 1.
+As mentioned earlier, this is to help the model get unstuck if it has troubles during generation and supply it with fresh noise to work with.
+Then, we just follow through the whole process described in step 1.

 When the image is done, we need to decompress it.
 We feed our 1 x 4 x 64 x 64 tensor into the decoder of VAE.
 We get 3-channeled (colored) dog picture of a dog wearing a hat, so a 3 x 512 x 512 tensor.
 Congrats - we're done!